TITLE 77: PUBLIC HEALTH

 PART 515 EMERGENCY MEDICAL SERVICES, TRAUMA CENTER, COMPREHENSIVE STROKE CENTER, PRIMARY STROKE CENTER AND ACUTE STROKE READY HOSPITAL CODE

-SECTION 515.940 AEROMEDICAL CREW MEMBER TRAINING REQUIREMENTS
+SECTION 515.940 AEROMEDICAL CREW MEMBER EDUCATION REQUIREMENTS

-Section 515.940 Aeromedical Crew Member Training Requirements
+Section 515.940 Aeromedical Crew Member Education Requirements

 2) Each crew member shall be current in, or obtain within six months of hire: